aschuerch/MBBI_ComputerPracticum/_episodes/03-intro-shell.md

 alphabetical order,
 arranged neatly into columns.
-We can make its output more comprehensible by using the **flag** `-F`, which tells `ls` to add a trailing `/` to the names of directories:
+We can make its output more comprehensible by using the **flag** `-F`, which tells `ls` to classify the files:

 ~~~
 $ ls -F